decent-chat/spec/spec.md

 The order of `r` (role priority) MUST be sorted in the following way:

-* Channel-specific permissions for the `_owner` role, if the user has this role (First.)
-* Server-wide permissions for the `_owner` role, if the user has this role
-* Channel-specific permissions for roles of the user
+* Channel-specific permissions for roles of the user (First.)
-* Channel-specific permissions for the `_user` role, if the user is a logged-in member of the server, or the `_guest` role, if the user is not logged in
+* Channel-specific permissions for the `_user` role, if the user is a logged-in member of the server
 * Channel-specific permissions for the `_everyone` role
 * Server-wide permissions for roles of the user
-* Server-wide permissions for the `_user` or `_guest` role, as above
+* Server-wide permissions for the `_user` role (if applicable, as above)
 * Server-wide permissions for the `_everyone` role (Last.)

 Permissions for roles applied to a user (both server-wide and channel-specific)